format_list_bulleted Topic Overview

 University Budget Office

-The UBO is responsible for all processes, policies, and procedures related to the University Consolidated Budget.
+Reporting to the vice provost for budget and auxiliaries management, the UBO is responsible for all processes, policies, and procedures related to the University Consolidated Budget.
 The UBO supports approximately 300 budget officers and financial analysts across 30 budget units.
-This support includes budget planning and forecasting, managing the annual budget process, and managing and supporting the Tidemark budgeting tool.
+This support includes budget planning and forecasting, managing the annual budget process, and managing and supporting the Cardinal Planning & Budgeting system.

-In addition, the UBO manages the university organization code hierarchy as well as the iBudgets module of Oracle Financials and the Transfer Administration System.
-The basic function of the organization code hierarchy is to define parent-child organizational relationships and to group information such as employee data and financial data, which affect many aspects of university reporting.
-The UBO reports to the vice provost for budget and auxiliaries management.
+In addition, the UBO manages the university organization code hierarchywhose basic function is to define parent-child organizational relationships and to group information such as employee data and financial data, which affect many aspects of university reporting.

 Budget Group